kipters/ts-boilerplate/README.md

 `npm start` is already configured to start `build/index.js`.

+This is also ready for git-deploying on Heroku, there's a postinstall action defined to compile it.
+You just need to move the packages needed to compile it from the devDependencies to the dependencies section of the package.json.

 ### Contributing

 If you find something that could be improved, open an issue and I'll look into that.